JeffHing/command-queue/README.md

 and `.parallel()` methods.

-The following example shows how the `runCommand()` method is changed to accept a `cmd` as an object with various properties, instead of a string, and how the `.sync()` method can now be passed such an object.
+The following example shows how the `runCommand()` method is changed to accept a command object with various properties, instead of a command string, and how the `.sync()` method can now be passed such an object.

 ```javascript